shrujandev/VolCause/README.md

 1} age 2. same day event

 aggregations
-1)no of volunteers
+1)no of volunteers//done
-no of event /manager
+no of event /manager//done
-no of event / volunteer
+no of event / volunteer//done

 set ops